Health insurance

 Exceptions to IHIP requirement

-All international students (including Canadians) in the WSU School of Medicine must purchase either the IHI student plan or the medical school's comprehensive group health plan.
+The School of Medicine has policies that apply to students in the MD program.
+Specifically, they require all MD students to have health insurance.
+All international students (including Canadians) in the WSU School of Medicine must purchase either the IHIP student plan purchased through OISS online at: Blue Water Benefits Administration at or the medical school's comprehensive group health plan.
+For questions regarding health insurance for School of Medicine MD students, please contact:

-Commuting Canadian F-1 students (not in the School of Medicine)
+Commuting Canadian F-1 students (not in the School of Medicine – MD Program)

-F-1 Canadian students living in Canada and commuting to the U.S. daily for classes can opt out of the university's IHIP, but you can purchase it as a supplement to your Ontario Health Insurance Plan (OHIP) if desired.
+F-1 Canadian students living in Canada and commuting to the U.S. daily for classes can opt out of the university's IHIP by providing proof of coverage through the Ontario Health Insurance Plan (OHIP).
+While not required, you can purchase the WSU plan as a supplement to your Ontario Health Insurance Plan (OHIP) if desired.
 The Ontario Ministry of Health strongly recommends that commuting Canadians purchase supplementary insurance because of limited benefits that OHIP provides to foreign health care providers.

 If you want to opt out of the university's IHIP, you must complete the Commuting Canadian Health Insurance Waiver form.